jwhonce/obsidian-cli/docs/commands.md

 # Start with specific vault path
 obsidian-cli --vault /path/to/vault serve

-# Start with verbose logging
+# Start with verbose logging for debugging
 obsidian-cli --verbose serve
 ```

+**Server Behavior:**

+- Runs indefinitely until interrupted (Ctrl+C) or terminated by the MCP client
-The server will use the configured vault path and other settings from your configuration file or command-line options.
+- Uses the configured vault path and settings from your configuration file or command-line options
+- Provides detailed logging when verbose mode is enabled
+- Handles client connections and disconnections gracefully

+**AI Assistant Integration:**

+The MCP server enables AI assistants to:

+- Create structured notes from conversation context
+- Search and analyze existing vault content
+- Maintain vault organization and consistency
+- Generate summaries and reports from vault data
+- Provide intelligent note recommendations and linking

+For detailed setup instructions, configuration options, and integration examples, see the [MCP Integration Guide](mcp-integration.md).

+**Requirements:**

+- MCP dependencies: `pip install mcp>=1.0.0`
+- Valid vault path configuration
+- Appropriate file system permissions for the vault directory